gohugoio/hugo/content/themes/installing-and-using-themes.md

 [customizethemes]: /themes/customizing-a-theme/
 [flag]: /getting-started/usage/ "See the full list of flags in Hugo's basic usage."
-[configuration]: /project-organization/configuration/  "Learn how to customize your Hugo website configuration file in yaml, toml, or json."
+[config]: /getting-started/configuration/  "Learn how to customize your Hugo website configuration file in yaml, toml, or json."
 [themesrepo]: https://github.com/spf13/hugoThemes